Obinna07/CS141/README.md

   - set less than

  Lab 3
- - Design and Implement Traffic Light Controller for junction
+ - Design and Implement Traffic Light Controller for a junction
- - Finite State Machine includes pedestrian states
+ - Finite State Machine includes a pedestrian state